8 Best Stops on the Nashville to Memphis Drive

 Country music fans, this one’s for you!

-In Hurricane Mills, you’ll find the incredible Loretta Lynn’s Ranch, a place that has lots of activities to break up the drive.
-They have camping options, canoes, paddle boats, concerts and events and more.
+In Hurricane Mills, you’ll find the incredible Loretta Lynn’s Ranch.
+They have camping options, canoes, paddle boats, concerts and events.

 5. Camden, TN

 A little further on from Franklin is Camden, where you’ll find North America’s only freshwater pearl farm.
-There’s a museum which sells pearls, although it’s important to read more on ethics of here.
-Camden is also a great spot to see the stunning Kentucky Lake and Tennessee River.
+It’s a great spot to see the stunning Kentucky Lake and Tennessee River.
 Lots of people come here to do watersports, which can make a nice change from driving around.

 Other things to do in Camden include visiting the Patsy Cline Plane Crash Memorial, Rock Man Antiques and Museum, and Nathan Bedford Forrest State Park.
 The latter is about a 13 minute drive from Camden, but well worth it!